 Related: Best Charles Barkley Rookie Cards

 It contains a crisp image of Jordan holding off an opponent, in his iconic Red Bulls jersey.
+The backdrop of the card is pretty crazy looking and may turn off some of the more traditional sports card buyers.

 1997 Michael Jordan Upper Deck Game Jerseys HOF Patch #GJ13 (buy on eBay)